hapax/hapax.github.io/assets/pyramid.md

 \int_0^{1} x^{n-1} \, dx = \frac{1}{n}.
 $$

-We just learned how to integrate an arbitray monomial geometrically!
+So, we can integrate any monomial geometrically!

 #### Acknowledgments